 These minivans were also considered the leader in its class due to its roominess, powerful V6 engine and very competent all-independent suspension.

 Overall, we're simply big fans of the Odyssey due to its versatility and high build quality and think even these older models can make a solid and cost efficient choice as a used minivan purchase.

-So lastly, there are actually several different ways to buy a used Odyssey at the lowest price, and even at wholesale.
+So lastly, there are actually several different ways to buy an older Odyssey at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.